sangsami/tiralabra/documents/weekly report 5.md

 ## What did I learn this week / today?

-Handling files is a misery.
+Handling io with java is misery.

 ## What remained unclear or caused difficulties?
 Answer this section honestly because you will get help from this section if needed.